-Operating a Nest thermostat is one of the most convenient ways to perfect the everyday schedule of your comfort system.
-This smart thermostat can recognize your preferences and automatically make adjustments.
-But as you can expect, it won’t work properly or at all if you see an error code show up.
-The exact error code supplies useful information about the root of the problem, something a trained technician can use to offer solutions that much quicker.
+Operating a Nest thermostat is one of the easiest ways to improve the everyday schedule of your heating and cooling.
+This smart thermostat can recognize your preferences and automatically make improvements.
+But as you might expect, it won’t work correctly or at all if you see an error code on the display.
+The precise error code provides useful information about the source of the problem, something a trained technician can use to present solutions that much sooner.

-Here are seven of the most likely error codes you could encounter on your Nest thermostat.
-We’ll explain the basics of each error code along with how you could solve it and the projected cost to do so.
-Keep in mind that while the price will ultimately hinge on the precise Nest model, you can anticipate paying about $75-$200 for repairs.
-This should also cover travel and labor costs as well as any specific hardware required to wrap up repairs.
+Listed below are seven of the most likely error codes you could find on your Nest thermostat.
+We’ll explain the basics of each error code as well as how you could solve it and the estimated cost to do so.
+Keep in mind that while the investment will ultimately depend on the specific Nest model, you can anticipate paying around $75-$200 for repairs.
+This should include travel and labor costs on top of any specific components needed to wrap up repairs.

 e298 – Critical

-This critical error code is limited to newer models of the Nest thermostat and is displayed when the power is shut off.
-Since this is a critical power error, the thermostat will switch to the backup battery system.
-The error message will remain on the screen until the issue is resolved.
+This critical error code is limited to newer models of the Nest thermostat and shows up when the power is disconnected from the system.
+Since this is a critical power error, the thermostat will change to the backup battery system.
+The error message will remain on display until the problem is resolved.

 Losing power to your Nest thermostat can be for a number of reasons.
-The wiring might have disconnected or become damaged, or a disconnection may have happened further along in your home’s electrical system.
+The wiring might have disconnected or become damaged, or a disconnection could have happened further along in the electrical system.
 This may be the circuit breaker, fuse box or system switch.
-A certified technician should check electrical connections and wiring until they find the root of the problem.
+A knowledgeable technician should inspect electrical connections and wiring until they locate the source of the problem.

 e294 – Critical

-Critical error code e294 is displayed when your Nest thermostat’s wiring needs to be reconfigured.
-More specifically, the technician will need to reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to ensure it’s not merely a software issue.
-If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin looking at connectors.
+Critical error code e294 appears when your Nest thermostat’s wiring should be reconfigured.
+More specifically, you’ll need the technician to reconfigure the R wire.
+They’ll first perform a factory reset of your thermostat to make sure it’s not simply a software problem.
+If that doesn’t work, they’ll review the wiring diagram of the thermostat and begin looking at connectors.

-They’ll detach the power and progressively inspect each wire, seeing to it that they are fully inserted into the connector with the correct amount of uncovered copper.
-When they pinpoint the problem connector, it can be swapped for a new one.
+They’ll shut off the power and progressively inspect each wire, seeing to it that they are fully inserted into the connector with the proper amount of uncovered copper.
+Once they locate the problem connector, it can be replaced for a new one.

 e195 – Critical

-This critical error code can surface when the weather outside is especially hot.
-The HVAC system can break down and stop delivering power to your Nest thermostat.
-When this problem lasts, the backup battery in your thermostat drains and the thermostat will subsequently shut down.
-Assuming the breakers are on, you can check a handful of other places before calling a professional technician.
+This critical error code can show up when the weather outside is particularly hot.
+The HVAC system can fail and stop sending power to your Nest thermostat.
+When this problem lasts, the backup battery in your thermostat drains and the thermostat will finally shut down.
+Assuming the breakers are on, you can search a few other places before calling a professional technician.

-Since this error can drain your thermostat’s battery, the first step may be supplying enough power to find out if this specific error code is what you’re working with.
-You can detach the thermostat from its base and provide power by using a USB cable.
-If it presents error code 195, you should continue to visually examine components such as the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to uncover anything wrong with these components, it will probably be best to call a pro.
+Since this error can deplete your thermostat’s battery, the first step might be supplying enough power to figure out if this specific error code is what you’re dealing with.
+You can separate the thermostat from its base and provide power through a USB cable.
+Assuming it reveals error code 195, you may continue to visually inspect components including the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t uncover anything wrong with these components, it’s maybe best to get in touch with a pro.

 e103 – Critical

-Another critical error code, e103 indicates an electrical error with your Nest thermostat.
-More specifically, e103 will refer to an overcurrent problem, which means the wiring is receiving more power than needed.
-This may stem from the breaker box, an error from the control board or through a bad connection in the thermostat.
-A technician can carefully examine and test the Nest’s electrical system to determine where the power is surging or why the thermostat is convinced there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical issue with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is experiencing more power than what is safe and normal.
+This may stem from the breaker box, an error from the control board or through a faulty connection in the thermostat.
+The technician can carefully inspect and test the Nest’s electrical system to understand where the power is surging or why the thermostat believes there’s an overcurrent problem.

 n260

-Although this error code isn’t critical, it could still keep you from using the Nest thermostat like normal.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from getting sufficient power.
-You can inspect the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
-If not, you’ll need a Nest Power Connector.
+Although this error code isn’t critical, it may still prevent you from using the Nest thermostat how you prefer to.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from receiving sufficient power.
+You can check the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
+If not, you need a Nest Power Connector.

-With installation of a Nest Power Connector, you might notice error code E297 show up.
-This can be remedied by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector is already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+With installation of a Nest Power Connector, you will sometimes notice error code E297 show up.
+This can be resolved by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector was already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Like error code e103, e104 is a critical error originating from an overcurrent.
-If excessive power is transported using the Nest’s wiring, it can damage internal components and could even be a fire hazard.
-If you see this error code show up on your Nest thermostat and want to protect from electrical damage, it’s a good idea to shut the power off as soon as possible.
-You can then get in touch with a professional technician with the appropriate experience detecting and solving electrical damage.
+Similar to error code e103, e104 is a critical error originating from an overcurrent.
+If excessive power is sent using the Nest’s wiring, it can damage internal components and can even be a fire hazard.
+If you notice this error code appear on your Nest thermostat and want to protect from electrical damage, it’s recommended to switch the power off as soon as possible.
+You can then get a hold of a professional technician with the proper experience detecting and solving electrical problems.

 e73 – Critical

-This may be as straightforward as the breaker being turned off, but it may also be an issue with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually check the wires to make sure they’re not loose or damaged.
-If nothing appears to be out of place, it’s a good idea to contact a local professional.
+This may be as easy as the breaker being switched off, but it may also be a problem with the wiring.
+After turning off the power to your HVAC system and thermostat, you can visually examine the wires to make sure they’re not loose or damaged.
+If nothing seems to be out of place, it’s time to get in touch with a local professional.